01 of 04

 Medical Graduation Party Decor

-Use medical elements to inspire your decor with a color palate of white and red (so hospital-ish) with touches of scrubs-green.
+Use medical elements to inspire your decor with a color palette of white and red (so hospital-ish) with touches of scrubs-green.

 Layer the Table